IBM/Ionic-MFP-App/README.md

 java version "1.8.0_101"
 ```

-* Install an IDE for JavaScript/TypeScript such as Atom on Mac.
+* Install an [IDE for TypeScript](https://www.typescriptlang.org/index.html#download-links) such as Atom on Mac.

   After installing Atom, install TypeScript plugin for Atom as shown below.
 ```